 We also visited downtown, Pike Market and the waterfront, both are ‘must see’ places in Seattle.
 We didn’t have time, but there are also some great day trips from Seattle.
 Read a more in depth guide to the best things to do in Seattle with kids here.

 Union & Olympic National Park

 Next stop on our trip and our first proper encounter with Highway 101 was on route to Union.
 A beautiful little town based on the banks of a fjord just twenty minutes from Olympic National Park.

-After our short time in Washington, our first stop in Oregon State was Portland.
-This cool city with eco vibes, lots of parkland and many cycling routes took us by surprise.
+There are plenty of towns on the west coast.
+After our short time on Highway 101 Washington State, our first stop in Oregon was Portland.
+This cool city with eco vibes, lots of parklands and many cycling routes took us by surprise.
 It houses, hands down, the best museum we have ever been to with little ones.

 Our daughter loved Portland’s Children’s Museum, it’s definitely worth a visit.
 It teaches kids about every day roles in society in such a clever and playful way.
 Other highlights include renting a Surrey to ride around the waterfront, taking an aerial tram and visiting nearby waterfalls.

-Lincoln Bay was our first stop on the incredible Oregon coast.
-This was one of my favourite parts on Highway 101, because the road runs so close to the ocean.
-The drive is so scenic along the way.
-We stayed in a really reasonable beachfront room.
-It was basic but so worth it for the views.
+Lincoln Bay was our second stop on the incredible Oregon coast US Highway 101.
+This was one of my favourite parts of West Coast Highway 101 because the road runs so close to the ocean.

 The coast has dramatic rock formations just off the beach.
 It made the horizon unique from other scenic views along Highway 101.
 We had a walk along the beach at sunset, it was incredible.

 Halfway through the California portion of the road trip, we switched to a Jucy Camper van rental.
 California can be an expensive destination and renting a camper van in California provided us a lot of freedom and helped us keep to our budget.